x-square/data_analytics/23-12-data-analytics.md

 ---
-title: "Notes on data analytics"
+title: 'Notes on data analytics'
-author: "Chiawei Wang"
+author: 'Chiawei Wang'
-date: "December 2023"
+date: 'December 2023'
 ---

 `This document compiles information from Google Data Analytics for academic purposes`[^1]

-[^1]: [Google Data Analytics](https://www.coursera.org/professional-certificates/google-data-analytics "Google professional certificate") includes over 180 hours of instruction and hundreds of practice-based assessments, which will help you simulate real-world data analytics scenarios that are critical for success in the workplace.
+[^1]: [Google Data Analytics](https://www.coursera.org/professional-certificates/google-data-analytics 'Google professional certificate') includes over 180 hours of instruction and hundreds of practice-based assessments, which will help you simulate real-world data analytics scenarios that are critical for success in the workplace.
 The content is highly interactive and exclusively developed by Google employees with decades of experience in data analytics.
 Through a mix of videos, assessments, and hands-on labs, you'll get introduced to analysis tools and platforms and key analytical skills required for an entry-level job.

 Data analytics is the collection, transformation and organization of data in order to draw conclusions, make predictions and drive informed decision making.